TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 ## Source codes

-For a description of the expected functionalities of these codes see RIFERIMENTO AL PDF DI TORNATORE, while for a detailed description of these codes themselves see RIFERIMENTO AL REPORT.
+For a description of the expected functionalities of these codes see again the original [exercise document][link1], while for a detailed description of these codes themselves see [Report.pdf](../Report.pdf).

-**NOTE**: command-line arguments are passed to the following codes in the same way as described in RIFERIMENTO AL PDF DI TORNATORE CON PAGINA, exept for the playground size, which can be passed using `-m` for the vertical size (y) and `-k` for the horizontal one (x).
+**NOTE**: command-line arguments are passed to the following codes in the same way as described in the [exercise document][link1], except for the playground size, which can be passed using `-m` for the vertical size (y) and `-k` for the horizontal one (x).

 ### Serial GOL